-Review the safety check lists from page 33, 35, or 37, turn on your router and press Start.
-Your Shark CNC router will begin cutting the project (Figure 14).
+Review the safety check lists from page 33, 35, or 37.
+When all of the .tap files have been run, remove your turn on your router and press Start.
+Your Shark CNC routproject, sand and finish.

+the safety checklist, then press "Next".

+er will begin cutting the project (Figure 14).
 Once the first toolpath is cut, change router bits and re-zero the Z-axis.
 Now return to the Pendant main screen and repeat steps 12, 13, and 14.